 An interesting thing happened to me this week.
-I am preparing for Marky’s IEP (Individualized Education Program), which always causes me such anxiety.
+I am preparing for my special needs child, Marky’s, IEP (Individualized Education Program), which always causes me such anxiety.
 I decided to call a friend to vent and share some of my feelings.

 She asked: “How is he doing in school?”

 I replied: “Great, he never complains, he goes with the flow and is so easy.”

 I got to thinking, why do I say great?
 Why do I say he never complains ?
 Why does she think I am lucky!?